 We may earn money or other compensation from the companies or products mentioned in this post.

-Everything you need to know about Star Wars: Galaxy’s Edge Disneyland.
+Everything you need to know about Star Wars: Galaxy’s Edge Disneyland history.
 Opening dates, Star Wars map, the rides, discount tickets, food, entertainment and more.
-This is the Jedi Master guide to Star Wars: Galaxy’s Edge at Disneyland Resort.
+This is the Star Wars: Galaxy’s Edge at Disneyland Resort history notebook.

 Does Disneyland have Star Wars Land?
-Yes, Disneyland Resort and Walt Disney World both have a land dedicated to the Star Wars franchise, Star Wars: Galaxy’s Edge at Disneyland opens summer 2019.
+Yes, Disneyland Resort and Walt Disney World both have a land dedicated to the Star Wars franchise, Star Wars: Galaxy’s Edge at Disneyland opened May 31, 2019.

 How do I get tickets to Star Wars: Galaxy’s Edge at Disneyland?
 Check out the latest deals here, now booking through 2019.
 We partner with Get Away Today to bring you lower ticket prices than Disneyland itself. .

-If you’ve been following The Happiest Blog on Earth, you know we’ve been reporting about the now CONFIRMED land, Star Wars: Galaxy’s Edge, since early 2015.
-Star Wars: Galaxy’s Edge will make a big impact at both Disneyland in Anaheim and Walt Disney World in Orlando.
+If you’ve been following The Happiest Blog on Earth, you know we’ve been reporting about the now OPENED land, Star Wars: Galaxy’s Edge, since early 2015.
+Star Wars: Galaxy’s Edge has made a big impact at both Disneyland in Anaheim and Walt Disney World in Orlando.

 - The Star Wars Launch Bay, an interactive experience that immerses guests into Star Wars at Disneyland.
 You can experience character meet and greets, real Star Wars costumes, props and other hands-on entertainment inside Star Wars Launch Bay.

 - Want more live Star Wars experiences while you wait?
-New in 2018, Star Wars: Secrets of the Empire Hyper-Reality Experience by ILMxLAB and The VOID tickets on sale now for this Downtown Disney experience.
+New in 2018, Star Wars: Secrets of the Empire Hyper-Reality Experience The VOID at Downtown Disney.